Mr-c0ti/MurderHaxx/README.md

 + /e tpmode rnd - Switch teleport mode to random player
 + /e camera tps - Switch camera to TPS (NOT WORKING)
 + /e camera fps - Switch camera to FPS (NOT WORKING)
+#### Bugs:
++ When u're bystander with a gun, shot murderer head will rarely work (walk around it and shoot it maybe can work)
 #### Changelog:
 ```
+b202001231745:
++ Fixed Bring All Head and Bring Murderer Head, should be stable now!
++ Collect Loots fixed for new Update
 b202001230126:
 + Modified tp loot function for more stable
 + Added changelog